kerimkaynakcigames/Sequentior/docs/sequentiormanager/sequentiorgrapheditor.md

 Now, just enter a text to the __Log__ property of the Log Sequential and then enter Play mode in your game.

 If everything works as expected, you'll see the log text in Console.

+## Collapse All and Expand All

+When you have lots of sequential nodes on the graph, this might affect the performance of editor and it might slow down.
+In these cases, you can collapse all the nodes by clicking the Collapse All button.
+This way, because Unity won't draw all the sequential node properties, it will speed up again.
+You can work on a single or a few nodes at a time while the others are collapsed.

+Expand All button expands all the nodes again.